Skip to main content

+Sometimes, it is useful to check whether an end-user’s connection is working.
+For example, you might want to display a “connection status” indicator in your app’s UI.
 To do this, you can use the health check endpoint to check whether the specified connection can connect and process requests end-to-end.
-If an error occurs, we strongly recommend displaying the error property error.userFacingMessage to your end-user in your app’s UI because it contains instructions for how your end-user can resolve the error.
+If an error occurs, we recommend displaying error.userFacingMessage to your end-user because it is the user-friendly message for end-user UI.
+Use the primary error.message for logs, developer/admin surfaces, and test projects.

 import Conductor from "conductor-node";